ideaconsult/ambit-mirror/ambit2-apps/src/site/markdown/install_ambitrest.md

 - The following option specifies the MySQL database configuration.
 Modify only if your setup differs from the default.

->IMPORTANT: The user should have grants set as per STEP 4
+>IMPORTANT: The guide assumes the user should have grants set as per database installation step above

 ````
 	#MySQL Database config